 - 1. Read GENERAL RULES. - 2.
 All exhibits must be the result of the current club year work. - 3.
 To exhibit, a member must be enrolled in Arts and Crafts in Butler County. - 4.
 Each 4-Her will be allowed a total of 6 entries. - 5.
 IF EXHIBIT HAS BEEN MADE FROM A KIT, IT MUST BE STATED ON THE EXHIBIT LABEL.
 NO PLASTIC MODEL KITS OR PAINT-BY-NUMBERS WILL BE ELIGIBLE TO ENTER. - 6.
-Grand Champions will be eligible to exhibit at the Kansas State Fair, providing age requirement is met. - 7.
-No boxes can be stored in the building. - 8.
-Ceramic articles must be made by the exhibitor and can be clay or greenware items. - 9.
-EXHIBITS MUST BE LABELED WITH NAME, AGE, CLUB, YEARS IN CRAFT WORK AND YEARS IN CLASS ON THE BACK SIDE OR BOTTOM OF THE EXHIBIT. - 10.
-It is suggested that sketching be covered in plastic. - 11.
-Exhibits may include: sketching, painting, drawing, sculpture, carvings, ceramics, taxidermy and other creative arts. - 12.
+No boxes can be stored in the building. - 7.
+Ceramic articles must be made by the exhibitor and can be clay or greenware items. - 8.
+EXHIBITS MUST BE LABELED WITH NAME, AGE, CLUB, YEARS IN CRAFT WORK AND YEARS IN CLASS ON THE BACK SIDE OR BOTTOM OF THE EXHIBIT. - 9.
+It is suggested that sketching be covered in plastic. - 10.
+Exhibits may include: sketching, painting, drawing, sculpture, carvings, ceramics, taxidermy and other creative arts. - 11.
 All sketchings, paintings, drawings, canvas, or other exhibits which need to be hung, MUST have the appropriate sawtooth hanger, rod, wire, or other mechanism attached in order to be properly displayed.
-The sawtooth hangers must be screwed or nailed in.
-Exhibit will not be displayed if the necessary hardware is not attached. - The exhibitor may attach a 4" x 6" card with any information which the exhibitor thinks would be helpful for the judge to know. - 14.
-Firearms and weapons (including but not limited to items resembling a firearm or weapon) are not allowed to be entered or exhibited.
+The sawtooth hangers must be screwed or nailed in. - 12.
+The exhibitor may attach a 4" x 6" card with any information which the exhibitor thinks would be helpful for the judge to know. - 13.
+Firearms and weapons (including but not limited to items resembling a firearm or weapon) are not allowed to be entered or exhibited. - 14.
+Participation in the Kansas State Fair is determined by the entry quota Butler County is allotted from the State 4-H Office.
+Judges will pick a top 10 overall.
+Extension Office will contact youth in order to fill the allotted spaces available. - a Kansas State Fair is participation only in this division.
+Exhibits are for display only, and will not be judged.

-- Class 310 Junior ages 7-9
+Class 310 - Junior - ages 7-9

-- Class 311 Intermediate ages 10 to 13
+Class 311 - Intermediate - ages 10 to 13

-- Class 312 Senior ages 14-18

-- Class 313 Team Exhibit County Competition Only.
+- Class 312 Senior ages 14-18 - Class 313 Team Exhibit County Competition Only.
 This class may be entered by any team of two or more arts and crafts project members.
 A 4-Her may be on only one team.
 The team entry may be made in addition to individual entries.
 This class will be excluded from any awards.